gqmaguirejr/Canvas-tools/README.md

 ## list_calendar_events.py

+### Purpose
-Purpose: To output calendar events into an XLSX file
+ To output calendar events into an XLSX file

-Input:
+### Input

 ```bash
 ./list_calendar_events.py user_id
 ```

+### Output
-Output: outputs a file with a name of the form: calendar-user_id.xlsx
+outputs a file with a name of the form: calendar-user_id.xlsx

 ## create_calendar_event.py

+### Purpose
-Purpose: To be able to experiment with creating calendar events.
+ To be able to experiment with creating calendar events.

-Input:
+### Input

 ```bash
 ./create_calendar_event.py user_id date title description
 ```

+### Output
-Output: Nothing
+Nothing

 Note: Can be modified to use a course or a user content.

 ## list_calendar_events.py

+### Purpose
-Purpose: Create a spreadsheet of a user's calendar events
+ Create a spreadsheet of a user's calendar events

-Input:
+### Input

 ```bash
 ./list_calendar_events.py user_id
 ```

+### Output
-Output: XLSX spreadsheet of the user's calendar events.
+XLSX spreadsheet of the user's calendar events.
 The format of the file name is: calendar-user_id.xlsx

 ## custom-columns-in-course.py

+### Purpose
-Purpose: To output all of the customn columns in a course as a spreadsheet
+ To output all of the customn columns in a course as a spreadsheet

-Input:
+### Input

 ```bash
 ./custom-columns-in-course.py course_id
 ```

+### Output
-Output: A XLSX spreadsheet with all of the information from the custom columns in a given course.
+A XLSX spreadsheet with all of the information from the custom columns in a given course.

 ## insert-custom-columns-from-spreadsheet.py

+### Purpose
-Purpose: To enter data into the names customn columns in a course from a spreadsheet
+ To enter data into the names customn columns in a course from a spreadsheet

-Input:
+### Input

 ```bash
 insert-custom-columns-from-spreadsheet.py  course_id column_name_1 column_name_2 ...
 ```

+### Output
-Output: Updates the gradebook
+Updates the gradebook

 ## add-columns-for-II2202-final-presentation.py
+### Purpose
-Purpose: To create custom columns in the gradebook to make it easier for each teacher to take notes during the final presentation (avoiding the user of a spreadsheet).
+ To create custom columns in the gradebook to make it easier for each teacher to take notes during the final presentation (avoiding the user of a spreadsheet).

-Input:
+### Input

 ```bash
 add-columns-for-II2202-final-presentation.py  course_id start_date end_date
 ```

+### Output
-Output: Adds the columns to the course's gradebook and populates the "Opponents" columns with the name of the student's peer reviwer and populates the "Oral presentation date/time" columns with the date and time of the oral presentation as scheduled in the calendar.
+Adds the columns to the course's gradebook and populates the "Opponents" columns with the name of the student's peer reviwer and populates the "Oral presentation date/time" columns with the date and time of the oral presentation as scheduled in the calendar.

 Note: The columns are custom columns that can have up to ~256 characters entered into them.
 This is a limitation of the custom columns due to their underlying representation in the database used by Canvas.

-Example:
+### Example

 ```
 For II2202 P1 the assignment to use to learn who the opponents are is set as follows
         opposition_assignment_name="Opposition before final seminar"